srikanth-narayanan/CarND-MPC/README.md

 The value of N and dt are choosen from the original MPC-line project 10 and 0.1 respectively.
 This value means the optmiser uses a one second worth of way points to correct the trajectory.
 The values were tried to be modified to 20 and 0.05 or 8 and 0.125.
 These mostly resulted in too many waypoints with a given time and resulted in erratic behaviour of the vehicle.

+## Polynomial fitting and MPC preprocessing

+The polynomial was fitted using the poyval function.
+A 3rd order poynomial is fitted to the waypoints.
+Prior fitting the polynomial, in order to simplyfy the process the waypoints are transformed to the vehicle co-ordinate system.
+This transformation involves centering the co-ordinates around car position x = 0, y = 0 and rotating counter clockwise by -psi as done line lines 109 to 128 in `main.cpp`.

+## Model Predictive Control with Latency

+The project recommended to consider a 100 millisecond latency to account for the real world scenarios.
+The acutal kinematic model depends on the acuations from the previous state, but with a delay of 100ms.
+In order account for this the equations are altered in lines 125 to 129 of `MPC.cpp`, where a previous state of acutator is considered at the end of the every 1 seonds cycle.
+Additional all the cost are penalised appopriately with an addition of combined velocity and steer.
+This enables a smooth steering and cornering.

 ## Dependencies

 * cmake >= 3.5